Outgoings: other charges under a lease

 Disclosure statement containing estimates of outgoings

-The landlord must give a disclosure statement to the tenant at least seven days prior to entering into the lease.
+The landlord must give the tenant a disclosure statement no later than 14 days before the lease is entered into.
 If a statement is not provided, the tenant is not liable to pay rent, if they have provided the landlord with written notice that they have not received the disclosure statement.
 This must be done during the seven days before, or during the 90 days after entering into the lease.

 Estimate of outgoings (section 46 of the Act)

 The landlord must give the tenant a written estimate of the outgoings for which the tenant is expected to pay under the lease.
-This must be done before the lease is entered into, and one month before the end of the landlord’s accounting periods.
+This must be done before the lease is entered into, and at least one month before the start of each of the landlord’s accounting periods during the term of the lease (i.e. each year).
 The tenant is not required to pay for outgoings if an estimate has not been given.

 Statement of outgoings